instant-dev/instant/README.md

 instance.

-You can add instant.dev to any existing JavaScript project or use it to scaffold a new project from scratch.
+You can add instant.dev to any existing JavaScript project or use it to scaffold a new Postgres-backed API project from scratch.

 We built it for development teams that;